roca77/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

-  - Responsible for developing algorithms for classification facial images with distinctive marks
+  - Responsible for developing applications for facial images classification, and NLP.

   - Exploring various concepts and applications of machine learning algorithms and develop new and/or customize already existing ML models that can be trained, tested and validated.